useful-forks/useful-forks.github.io/README.md

 ## Credits
 * Thanks to [raeleus](https://github.com/raeleus) for his design of the logo!
 * Thanks to [jkunstwald](https://github.com/jkunstwald/) for allowing me to apply the MIT license to what has been expanded from [his own initial work](https://github.com/jkunstwald/useful-forks).
-Here is a list of the improvements that were made made:
+Here is a list of the improvements that were made:
   * Recursive search of all sub-forks
   * GitHub API's `Watchers` value is bugged so it was removed
   * Implement authenticated requests to the GitHub API (which increases the limit of calls)